strohs/aws-cda-notes/cda-exam-tips.md

 * cognito acts as an identity broker, handling all interaction with Web Identity Providers
 * cognito uses **Push Synchronization** to send a silent push notification of user data updates to multiple devices types associated with a user ID
+    * This data is associated with an Amazon Cognito identity, so that it can be accessed across logins and devices
+* Cognito sync enables cross-device syncing of application related data.
+You can use it to sync profile data across mobile devices and the web
+* cognito events enable you to trigger a lambda function when a user updates data

 ### EC2
 * EC2 instance types: